Sumit-144/php_email/README.md

 5. Create a table with table name "users" with 6 columns :
 	CREATE TABLE `users`. (`id` INT NOT NULL AUTO_INCREMENT , `name` VARCHAR(191) NULL , `email` VARCHAR(191) NULL , `password` VARCHAR(191) NULL , `otp` VARCHAR(6) NULL , `is_verified` BOOLEAN NOT NULL DEFAULT FALSE , PRIMARY KEY (`id`)) ENGINE = InnoDB;

-NOTE - Use the above command to simply create the table through MySQL admin panel
+(Use the above command to simply create the table through MySQL admin panel)

 6. Remember to check the username and password according to your credentials.
 7. Also you will need to change the username (this mail id should be the one from where you need to send the mail) and password in "generateAndStoreOTP.php".
 	7.1 To generate the password you will need to enable and do a 2-step verification of your google mail ID